cekrem/cekrem.github.io/content/posts/why-i-hope-i-get-to-write-a-lot-of-fsharp-in-2026.md

-title = "Why I Hope I Get to Write a Lot of F# in 2026" description = "The FP language that does what Elm does, but on the backend, with full .NET support" tags = ["fsharp", "functional programming", "enterprise", "elm", "domain modeling", "clean architecture"] date = "2026-03-08" draft = true
+title = "Why I Hope I Get to Write a Lot of F# in 2026" description = "The FP language that does what Elm does, but on the backend, with full .NET support" tags = ["fsharp", "functional programming", "enterprise", "elm", "domain modeling", "clean architecture"] date = "2026-03-09" draft = false
 +++

 A year ago I wrote about [why I hoped to write a lot of Elm code in 2025](/posts/why-i-hope-i-get-to-write-a-lot-of-elm-code-in-2025/).
 Then I went and wrote [an entire book about it](https://leanpub.com/elm-for-react-devs).
 I spent the year [demystifying monads](/posts/functors-applicatives-monads-elm/), exploring [SOLID through an FP lens](/posts/solid-in-fp-single-responsibility/), arguing that [TypeScript won't save you](/posts/why-typescript-wont-save-you/), and building real production software in Elm at [Lovdata](https://lovdata.no) (125,000+ lines of it).

 So you might expect this year's post to double down on Elm.
 Instead, I want to make a different argument: **for enterprise projects, I think F# is the right functional language.**

 I'm not leaving Elm.
-Elm is still the best way to learn functional programming — I literally wrote the book on that.
+Elm is still the best way to learn functional programming — I literally [wrote the book on that](https://leanpub.com/elm-for-react-devs).
 But learning FP and shipping enterprise software are different problems, and I've been thinking about what fills the gap.

 ## The Question I Kept Bumping Into